d3b4g/leonids/_posts/chainsaw.md

 ```

-###### Priviledge Escalation
+#### Priviledge Escalation

 During the enumeration for root i noticed few interesting files in bobbys home.
-In addition to user.txt, there are two folders in bobby’s homedir:
+In addition to user.txt, there are two folders in bobby’s homedirectory:

 ```python

 bobby@chainsaw:~$ ls